kailai-13/Rotten_Potatoes_and_More/Readme.md

 **Backend not starting:**
 - Ensure all Python dependencies are installed
-- Check if the model file exists in the correct path
+- Check if the `fruit_fresh_rotten_model.h5` file exists in the models/ directory
-- Verify Python version compatibility
+- Verify Python version compatibility with TensorFlow

 **Frontend connection errors:**
 - Confirm backend is running on port 8000